Nenu1985/heroku/README.md

 • Creating the form and functionality to place orders
 • Sending an asynchronous email confirmation to users when they place an order

+chap 2.
+• Integrate a payment gateway into your project
+• Manage payment notifications
+• Export orders to CSV files
+• Create custom views for the administration site
+• Generate PDF invoices dynamically

 ## Celery
 launch: